jkjung-avt/tensorrt_demos/README.md

 Prerequisite
 ------------

 The code in this repository was tested on a Jetson Nano DevKit running the "jetson-nano-sd-r32.1-2019-03-18.zip” image (JetPack-4.2).
-In order to run the demo programsi below, first make sure you have the target Jetson Nano system with the proper version of image installed.
+In order to run the demo programs below, first make sure you have the target Jetson Nano system with the proper version of image installed.
 Reference: [Setting up Jetson Nano: The Basics](https://jkjung-avt.github.io/setting-up-nano/).

 More specifically, the target Jetson Nano system should have TensorRT libraries installed.
 For example, TensorRT v5.0.6 was present on the tested system.